When the leaves begin to turn blazing shades of red, yellow and orange, autumn is here.

 Another iconic tree for autumn colour to think about is Japanese maple as they really make a great addition to any garden.
 Japanese maples put on fantastic firework display of colour in autumn and the colour seems to intensify as it gets colder.

 They are slow growing which makes them great for small gardens or even to have in a large container on a patio.
-My favorite type of Japanese maple is Osakazuki, its bright vibrant colour would be ideal for great autumn colour in the garden.
+A stunning type of Japanese maple is Osakazuki, whose bright, vibrant colour is ideal for adding autumn colour to a garden.

 We’re here to help